JohnGrime/TwitterTrack/README.md

 ## Example usage

 The `twitter_test.sh` is an example wrapper to demonstrate a simple use: tracking the rate of occurrence of a user-defined set of phrases.
-This script assumes the presence of a `sensitive.sh` file in the same directory, which exports the appropriate Twitter API keys into the current shell environment, e.g.:
+This script assumes the presence of a `twitter_access_keys.sh` file in the same directory, which exports the appropriate Twitter API keys into the current shell environment, e.g.:

 	export TWITTER_CONSUMER_KEY=XXXXXXXXXX
 	export TWITTER_CONSUMER_SECRET=XXXXXXXXXX